pymor/pymor/docs/source/technical_overview.rst

         ...

 Default values can be changed by calling :func:`~pymor.core.defaults.set_defaults`.
-A configuration file with all defaults defined in pyMOR can be obtained with :func:`~pymor.core.defaults.write_defaults_to_file`.
+By calling :func:`~pymor.core.defaults.print_defaults` a summary of all defaults in pyMOR and their values can be printed.
+A configuration file with all defaults can be obtained with :func:`~pymor.core.defaults.write_defaults_to_file`.
 This file can then be loaded, either programmatically or automatically by setting the ``PYMOR_DEFAULTS`` environment variable.

 As an additional feature, if ``None`` is passed as value for a function argument which is a default, its default value is used instead of ``None``.
 This allows